Liangguang: Hainan separation

 In 1988, Hainan was separated from Guangdong and established as a separate province.

-Leased territories
+European colonisation

 Hong Kong

-Hong Kong was leased to the British Empire in 1841 until the transfer of sovereignty over Hong Kong in 1997, when it was converted into a special administrative region.
+Hong Kong Island was ceded to the British Empire in 1842 until the transfer of sovereignty over Hong Kong in 1997, when it was converted into a special administrative region.

 Kouang-Tchéou-Wan

 Kouang-Tchéou-Wan, also known as Zhanjiang, was leased to the French Third Republic in 1898 until the end of World War II in 1946.

 Macau

 Macau was granted to the Portuguese Empire in 1557 until the transfer of sovereignty over Macau in 1999, when it was converted into a special administrative region.